suanthuy/learning-note/English/TOEIC Speaking/Mock test/Mock test 3.md

 ![](./Images/mock-test-3-13.png)

-Unfortunately I have to leave it two in the afternoon because I'm scheduled to take part in an important telephone conference with some clients from Hong Kong can you tell me what part of the program I'll miss out on begin preparing now
+Unfortunately I have to leave it two in the afternoon because I'm scheduled to take part in an important telephone conference with some clients from Hong Kong.
+Can you tell me what part of the program I'll miss out on?

-well you will be missing three sections headphone 2 pm to 4 30 PM first you will be missing part of Kim jong's talk about marketing through social networks next you won't hear the case study about Fido Telecom online marketing strategy given by Mike Owen finally you were missed out on an open discussion starting at 3 30 pm
+Well.
+You will be missing three sections held 2 pm to 4 30 PM.
+First, you will be missing part of Kim Jone's talk about marketing through social networks.
+Next you won't hear the case study about Faisai Telecom's online marketing strategy given by Mike Owen.
+Finally you were missed out on an open discussion starting at 3 30 pm.

 ![](./Images/mock-test-3-14.png)